billalive/yarm/docs/postprocess.md

 You can run the results of any query through your own custom postprocess function.

-Yes, the main point of `yarm` is to make common data ~~wrangling~~ ~~munging~~ carpentry tasks as easy as a line of YAML config.
+Yes, the main point of `yarm` is to make repetitive, tedious tasks in data wrangling as easy as a line of YAML config.
 But if you need more, you can write custom Python.

 ## The Basic Rules